Ayvytr/EasyAndroid/README.md

 		zoom2Drawable
 		rotate
 		rotate2Drawable

+	Colors 		provides more than a thousand colors and  methods red, green, blue color, etc. alpha
+		argb
+		b
+		g
+		r
+		rgb

 	Convert 	Type conversion class, modeled on the C# Convert class (for this kind of love have alone bell)